-School transportation provided through the District will include safeguards to protect the health and safety of students and drivers.
+School transportation provided through the District includes safeguards to protect the health and safety of students and drivers.

 Parents who desire to transport their own children to and from school are encouraged to do so.
-Carpooling with individuals who are not members of your household is strong-ly discouraged.
+Wearing masks is strongly encouraged for those students who carpool with individuals who are not members of their household.

-Parking permit requirements at Raymond High School and Seacoast School of Technology will be loosened to allow more students with transportation the opportunity to drive to school.
+Parking permit requirements at Raymond High School and Seacoast School of Technology have been loosened to allow more students with transportation the opportunity to drive to school.
 However, driving and parking remain privileges that can be taken away from students who do not demonstrate responsible behavior.